BaiGeiQiShi/MopBenchmark/README.md

 - `DEBOP_DIR`: The path of CovBlock_Stmt.
 - `DOMGAD_DIR`: The path of CovPath.
 - `COV`: The path of cov.
-- `iternum`: The iteration number of each stage of Moss.
+- `iternum`: The iteration number of each stage of Mop.
 - `realorcov`: Use real or top program as the baseline.

 ## 3. To run Chisel and Razor: